ElementMo/QueensGambitCredit/README.md

 # QueensGambitCredit
-The end credit of the Queen's Gambit end credit
+The end credit of the Netflix show Queen's Gambit